Alluri Sitarama Raju: Attempts of capture

-The agency commissioner, J. R. Higgins announced a monetary reward of Rs 10,000 for the head of Rama Raju, and Rs 1,000 each for his lieutenants Ghantam Dora and Mallam Dora.
+A monetary reward of ₹10000 was announced for the head of Rama Raju, and ₹1000 each for his lieutenants Gam Malludora and Gam Gantamdora.
 The fight continued for about two years capturing attention of the common people as well as the powerful officials across the country.
-In April 1924, to quell the ‘Manyam’ uprising, the British Government then deputed T. G. Rutherford, who resorted to employing extreme methods of violence and torture on people to know the whereabouts of Raju and his close followers.
+In April 1924, the British government deputed Thomas George Rutherford, who resorted to employing extreme methods of violence and torture on the local people to know the whereabouts of Raju and his followers.

-As Rama Raju was mostly garnering support from the plains areas, the British cordoned off the hills and limited his influence between the regions of Peddavalasa, Gudem, and Darakonda.
-In spite of this, he tried to court more people to his side, particularly the Congressmen from the plains, but to his disappointment he found they had no sympathy for him and were against his actions on the ground that he violated the Gandhian principle of Non-violence.
+As Rama Raju was garnering support from the locals, the British cordoned off the hills and limited his influence in the regions of Peddavalasa, Gudem, and Darakonda.
+He tried to court people from the plains to his side, particularly people from the Indian National Congress.
+However, to his disappointment he found they had no sympathy for him and were against his actions on the ground that he violated the Gandhian principle of non violence.
 Historian David Arnold however noted that the real reason why the Congress leadership did not support Rama Raju and the tribals was because the Congress leaders "themselves shared the same class interest of the zamindars and moneylenders" against whom Raju and his people were revolting.
 Reactions from other political entities was either unresponsive or negative.